AniketosEU/Security-Service-Validation-and-Verification/README.md

 Other tests can be added to the package as they're implemented.
 Other Aniketos packages increase the range of checks further (e.g. trustworthiness/reputation and runtime monitoring checks).
 The output of the verification process is a list of recommended secure composite services ranked according to the security priorities of the service developers.

+You can [view screenshots](https://github.com/AniketosEU/Security-Service-Validation-and-Verification/wiki/Screenshots) of the modules in action on the wiki.

 The package is split into a number of modules, details of which are provided in the Modules section below.

 ##Requirements